 Need Help?
 Call us +44 (0) 203 178 2048

-Who needs to pay the NHS Surcharge?
+Who needs to pay the Immigration Health Surcharge?

-Who does not need to pay or get an IHS reference number?
+Who does not need to pay or get an IHS Reference Number?

 You will be able to use the NHS without paying the surcharge or getting a reference number if: